sporto/elm-tutorial/effects/tasks.md

 #### view

-The view display the given messsage.
+The view display the given message.

 #### runTask